 When you think about organizing your banking, you might think of late nights sorting through piles of paperwork and waiting in line at the bank only to receive mediocre service.
 But banking has evolved and those things no longer have to be part of your routine when staying on top of finances.
 The easiest way to organize your business banking is simply by keeping two separate bank accounts, one for your business and one for personal expenses.

 Having separate accounts makes things super easy and also minimizes liabilities and protects your personal assets in the case of an audit or other legal issues.
 If your business is structured as an LLC, having separate accounts is even more important because the company’s expenses pass through your own personal taxes.

 Trust us when we say, separate accounts for business and personal expenses will save you time and money.
-If you have a bookkeeper it will be much easier for them to keep track of your expenses and avoid costly mistakes.
-Tax time will also be much easier when you have separate bank accounts.
+If you have a bookkeeper it will be much easier for them to keep track of your expenses and avoid costly mistakes when filing your business taxes.
+Tax time will be much easier when you have separate bank accounts.

 3. Develop a System for Storing Records

 It is important that you have an organized system for storing your financial records throughout the year.
 This makes it easy to do your financial reporting on a monthly and biannual basis, and will make things much easier come tax time.
 Below is a list of things you should include in your system for storing financial information.